Component

 Define a component with the createComponent

-function by providing a schema that defines the data structure and default values, as well as optional lifecycle hooks.
+function by providing a schema that defines the data structure and default values.

 import { createComponent, Types } from 'elics';